zeta-chain/toolkit/README.md

 This repository contains a collection of helper contracts, Hardhat tasks, and utility functions that make it easier to build with ZetaChain.

+## Building a dapp on ZetaChain

+If you're looking to build a dapp on ZetaChain, we recommend using the Hardhat [template](https://github.com/zeta-chain/template).
+This template has all the toolkit featured imported, so you don't need to install this package manually.

 ## Prerequisites

 Before getting started, ensure that you have